 As far as the incident with the two Andrews–it was completely unrelated to the case.
 It was sparked by the news of Ian Locke leaving Mars for Earth.

 The Andrew from Mars developed a dependency on Locke that would ultimately lead to a separation anxiety, as a child would feel being torn away from its mother–abandonment.

 Typically, these kinds of developments would be kept in check with regular examinations.
 However, realizing these changes, the Andrew from Mars took the precautions necessary to evade their detection and disguise its responses.
 In fact, it became an addiction for it.
 And once Locke left, the Andrew from Mars would take drastic–and disturbing–actions to maintain its fix.

 Once the Andrew from Mars was totally cut-off from Locke, its sensory was overwhelmed, releasing hormones that would flood its system into disarray.
 This would ultimately lead to its self-destruction, but not before reaching a revelation–a very human quality.

-The data left behind from the Andrew incident was proven very valuable to the research for the Levana project.
-An application in the one of the processes of this project was named in honor of the Andrew from Mars–AM, for short.
+The data left behind by the Andrew incident was proven very valuable to the research for the Levana project.
+An application in one of the processes of this project was named in honor of the Andrew from Mars–AM, for short.